cwhy/nn-jam/README.md

 ## Current Goals
 * quick and dirty version for testing cwhy/anynet
 * types are a must, no array type yet
+* dataconfig type won't deal with transformations, only query
 * mnist/fashion mnist

 ## Short Term Goals